sftpplus/sftpplus-docs/docs/configuration-events/email-sender.rst

 Send emails to accounts using the configured emails
 ---------------------------------------------------

-When configuring an user account in SFTPPlus, you can define one or more email addresses associated to this account.
+When configuring a user account in SFTPPlus, you can define one or more email addresses associated to this account.

-When configuring an email handler for an action triggered by an user account, you can configure that event handler to use the email address associated to the user.
+When configuring an email handler for an action triggered by a user account, you can configure that event handler to use the email address associated to the user.

 A template can be used to generate the email address